-Focuses on the history of the United States in the "Gilded Age" and "Progressive Era" periods.
-Begins with an overview of Reconstruction in the South and ends with and account of World War I. Along the way, topics for discussion will include immigration, urbanization, business, art, religion, literature, technology, organized labor, machine politics, women's suffrage, the Populist movement, the status of African-Americans, the displacement of Native Americans in the West, range wars in the West, and the Spanish-American War.
-D
+This course focuses on the history of the United States in the "Gilded Age" and "Progressive Era" periods.
+It begins with an overview of Reconstruction in the South and ends with and account of World War I. Along the way, topics for discussion include immigration, urbanization, business, art, religion, literature, technology, organized labor, machine politics, women's suffrage, the Populist movement, the status of African-Americans, the displacement of Native Americans in the West, range wars in the West, and the Spanish-American War.